datacamp/community-courses-introduction-to-probability-and-data-labs/chapter3.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q2.
-What command would you use to extract just the counts of girls born?</strong>
+Fill in the blank: A streak length of 0 means one ___ which must occur after a miss that ended the preceeding streak.</strong>

 *** =instructions
 - hit